shadhin-music/MYBLMusicSDK-iOS/README.md

 ## License

-MYBLShadhinSDK is available under the MIT license.
+MYBLMusicSDK is available under the MIT license.
 See the LICENSE file for more info